gazbert/bxbot/CONTRIBUTING.md

 To work on something, whether a new feature or a bug fix:

   1. [Fork](https://help.github.com/articles/fork-a-repo/) the repo.
-  2. Clone it locally:
+  2. Clone it locally

   ```
   git clone https://github.com/<your-id>/BX-bot.git
   ```
-  3. Add the upstream repository as a remote:
+  3. Add the upstream repository as a remote

   ```
   git remote add upstream https://github.com/gazbert/BX-bot.git
   ```

+  Make sure you keep your forked repo [up-to-date](https://help.github.com/articles/syncing-a-fork/) with the upstream (master) repository.

-  4. Create a descriptively-named branch off of your cloned fork - full details [here](https://git-scm.com/docs/git-checkout).
+  4. Create a meaningful-named branch off of your cloned fork - full details [here](https://git-scm.com/docs/git-checkout).

   ```
-  cd BX-bot;
+  cd BX-bot
-  git checkout -b <issue-xxx> <feature-name>
+  git checkout -b my-new-feature-or-bugfix-branch
   ```
   5. Commit your code

-  Do some coding!
+  Write some code!
 Commit to that branch locally, and regularly push your work to the same branch on the server.

   6. Commit messages

-  Commit messages must have a short description no longer than 50 characters followed by a blank line and a longer, more descriptive message that includes reference to issue(s) being addressed so that they will be automatically closed on a merge e.g. ```Closes #1234``` or ```Fixes #1234```.
+  Commit messages must have a short description no longer than 50 characters followed by a blank line and a longer, more descriptive message that includes reference to issue(s) being addressed so that they will be automatically closed on a merge e.g. ```Closes #1234``` or ```Fixes #1234``` - see [here](https://help.github.com/articles/closing-issues-via-commit-messages/) for more details.

   When writing a commit message please follow [these conventions](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).